Barbara Hambly: Themes within fantasy

 Though using many standard clichés and plot devices of the fantasy genre, her works explore the ethical implications of the consequences of these devices, and what their effect is for the characters, were they real people.
 In avoiding the "...easy consolatory self-identification of genre fantasy" (p.
 449) and refusing to let her work be guided more explicitly by conventions and the desires of her audience, Hambly may have missed out on more remunerative success and acclaim.

 Although magic exists in many of her settings, it is not used as an easy solution but follows rules and takes energy from the wizards.
-The unusual settings are generally rationalized as alternative universes.
+In the Darwath, Windrose, and Sun-Cross stories, unusual settings are justified as alternate universes.

 Hambly heavily researches her settings, either in person or through books, frequently drawing upon her degree in medieval history for background and depth.